mil/School/notes/PHIL-4224/Final/Value-of-K.md

     - This solution is similar to the Gettier problem soutions in that each adhere that we formed true beliefs on good based justification.
 Each solution to the Gettier problem seeks to affix additional criteria to JTB and thus avoid gettiered TBs.
 However, regardless while they may not always succceed and a truth-tracking theory or other knowledge theories of the sort may not always succeed they adhere that we use good virtues in

+    -

 Sosa, The place of truth in epistemology
 ----------------------------------------
-1. Sosa isolates four different ways in which beliefs can be valuable by virtue of being true.
+1.  **Sosa isolates four different ways in which beliefs can be valuable by virtue of being true.
 One of those ways is a way in which all beliefs, merely as true, are valuable.
-Explain this value of true beliefs and why Sosa thinks that merely accounting for this kind of value of true beliefs is not enough to account for the value of knowledge.
+Explain this value of true beliefs and why Sosa thinks that merely accounting for this kind of value of true beliefs is not enough to account for the value of knowledge.**
+    - **Ways in Which Belief can be Valuable**
+        * **Instrinsic**
+            - A belief can be intrinsicly value just out of the virtue that it is a true belief
+        * **Instrumental** (or performance value if you assign value)
+            - A belief can be valuable in term of it being able to generate other true beliefs
+            - Leads to more true beliefs
+        * **Instric Praxical**
+            - A belief can be valuable in terms of valuing the act of getting at the truth
+            - This may have ties in with eduamonia
+        * **Extrnsic Praxical**
+            - Others may evaluate a belief in term of it being adhering to the truth
+            - That was a good action to take in regards to conforming to the truth
     - Sosa believes that if the value of true beliefs is merely in the virtue that they are true any belief that is true is valuable.
 The problem with this view is that  true beliefs are not valuable in and of themselves but only in answering questions of higher order.
 For example, one many pick up a handful of sand on the beach and count each grain and at the end wind up with a true belief of the number of grains of sand there were.
 However, there seems little value in knowing the number of grains of sands and having the truth about this number independent of that belief itself.
     - Rather than randomly seeking true beliefs, true is something we seek when we seek out belief.
 This can be understood by an analogy of eating nutrious food.
 We all need food and seek out food to stay alive.
 Furthermore, it is likely we seek out and desire nutrious food over non-nutrious food, however this is only a virtue of eating food to begin with.
 We do not value nutriousness of food independent of food itself but rather nutriousness is a mere virtue to adhere to.
 Similarly, truth is not valuable in and of itself but rather valuable in the gerneation of belief.
 We prefer true beliefs to false beliefs but ultimatly our end goal is mere belief.

-2. True beliefs can have what Sosa calls an extrinsic, or instrumental, value.
-Explain what this value of true beliefs is and why it alone is not enough to account for the value of knowledge.
+2. **True beliefs can have what Sosa calls an extrinsic, or instrumental, value.
+Explain what this value of true beliefs is and why it alone is not enough to account for the value of knowledge.**
     - True beliefs can have instrumental value in that they may cause more true beliefs.
 For example, if you consider you know the proposition a -> b.
 Then if you have a true belief of a then you also intuivity will be able to derived toe true belief of b.
 The reason you are enabled to make this derivation is through the virtue that a and a->b are both true beliefs.
 Thus, you may conclude that b.
 The instrumental value of the true beliefs allowed you to connect a & a->b and get another true belief b.
 Further, the b is valuable just in virtue of being true as is a and a -> b.
     - However, this instrumental value which in lamemans terms lets us derive more instrinsically valuable ture belief from known true beliefs is not alone enought to explain the value of knowledge.
 Consider a world scenario in wwhere there are 3 events X Y and Z. In one world X Y and Z and casually linked, such that X causes Y which later causes Z. This casual linking is equivilant to the extrinsic value we can note in true beliefs.
 In the other world X Y and Z are not casually associated but never the less occur independent.
     - In these two worlds, the total value is merely derived from the value of X&Y&Z and since in both worlds since all three events occured it is irrelevant if one caused another.
 As such, instrumental value cannot in isolation be treated to have value or be virtuous if the thing we instrinsically value is the true beliefs themselves.

-3. True beliefs can have what Sosa calls Praxical, intrinsic value.
-What is this kind of value and, in particular, how is it different from the merely instrumental value a true belief has?
+3. **True beliefs can have what Sosa calls Praxical, intrinsic value.
+What is this kind of value and, in particular, how is it different from the merely instrumental value a true belief has?**
     - If you assume that some agent S performs some action that brings about E. E is indpendetnly intrinsically valuable in its own right.
 S's bring about E has value in that it is instrumental, however S's action bringing about E also has praxical value.
 The praxical value is the intrinsic value in the action itself.
     - Unlike in the two worlds example, in the world casually connected there may not be more instrinsic value in the events themselves there is instrinic value in the actions.
 This value is the praxical value that can be attributed to the agent performing the action.
 As such when somebody comes upon a true belief through some actions, those actions themself are virtuous independent of the value of the true belief.
 THis is what seperates praxical value from instrumental value.
     - Instrumental value is only valuable in virtue of the instrisic value of the end event.
 However, praxical value is the notion that there is value in the action itself.
 This value can be assigned to the agent and is of higher worth than mere instrumental value.